Czech Republic–Russia relations: Cold War (1945–1989)

+Post-Cold War history

 1989–2020

-Following the Velvet Revolution of 1989 and the dissolution of Czechoslovakia in January 1993, Russia immediately recognized the independent Czech Republic and the two states established diplomatic relations on 1 January 1993.
-During an official visit by Russia′s president Boris Yeltsin to the Czech Republic in August 1993, the Treaty of Friendship and Cooperation was signed by Yeltsin and Czech president Václav Havel.
+Following the Velvet Revolution of 1989, the dissolution of the Soviet Union in December 1991 and the dissolution of Czechoslovakia on 31 December 1992 into two countries, Russia immediately recognised the independent Czech Republic and the two states established diplomatic relations on 1 January 1993.
+During an official visit by Russia's president Boris Yeltsin to the Czech Republic in August 1993, the Treaty of Friendship and Cooperation was signed by Yeltsin and Czech president Václav Havel.

-The independent Czech Republic re-aligned its foreign policy and economic interests with Western allies throughout the 1990's, and joined NATO in march 1999 and the European Union in May 2004.
+The independent Czech Republic re-aligned its foreign policy and economic interests with Western allies throughout the 1990s, and joined NATO in March 1999 and the European Union in May 2004.

 In December 2011, Russian president Dmitry Medvedev visited Prague, to sign economic contracts and cultural exchange.
 Both countries consider each other as an important economic partner.

 As a response to the Russian military intervention in Ukraine from 2014, the Czech Republic has participated in enacting economic sanctions against Russia.

+Also in 2014, two significant explosions occurred at an ammunition depot in Vrbětice, a village in the Zlín District of eastern Moravia, Czech Republic.
+The first explosion took place on 16 October, destroying Warehouse No.16 and resulting in the deaths of two employees.
+The second explosion occurred on 3 December leading to the evacuation of nearby residents.
+These incidents caused extensive damage and led to an ongoing cleanup operation that concluded in October 2020, costing approximately CZK 1 billion.
+Investigations by Czech authorities revealed that the explosions were acts of sabotage carried out by operatives from the Russian military intelligence agency GRU, specifically Unit 29155.
+The operatives involved included Alexander Mishkin and Anatoliy Chepiga, who were also implicated in the 2018 Salisbury poisoning in the UK.
+Their objective was to disrupt arms shipments, possibly destined for Ukraine or Syria, by targeting the depot managed by the Imex Group.

 In March 2018, the Czech Republic expelled three Russian diplomats as a reaction to the poisoning of Sergei and Yulia Skripal in the United Kingdom.

 In March 2018, the Czech Republic arrested and extradited a Russian hacker into the United States on American request.

 In late 2010s, the controversy about the statue of Ivan Konev in Prague has been one of the issues that caught public attention in this area.

-Miloš Zeman, president of the Czech Republic from March 2013, has been described as "one of the European Union's most Kremlin-friendly leaders", with some of his close aides said to be agents of Russian intelligence.
-Zeman has supported Russia on issues such as the Russo-Ukrainian War, thereby defying NATO′s and EU′s official policies.
+Miloš Zeman, president of the Czech Republic from March 2013, has been described by American state broadcaster Radio Free Europe as "one of the European Union's most Kremlin-friendly leaders".
+Zeman has supported Russia on issues such as the Russian annexation of Crimea, thereby defying NATO's and EU's official policies.
+In February 2022, Zeman condemned Russia's invasion of Ukraine and called for tough sanctions to isolate "the madman" Putin.